S4MUEL-404/ComfyUI-Prepack/README.md

 ### Math Operations
 - **💀Prepack Calculator** - Evaluate mathematical expressions with variables a, b, c, d.
 Supports custom formulas like `(a*c)+d/2`.
 Outputs both integer and float results

+### Type Conversion
+- **💀Prepack Number Type Converter** - Convert between string, int, and float types.
+Accepts any of these types and outputs all three simultaneously

 ### File Management
 - **💀Save By File Name** - Smart file saving with format preservation and custom naming.
 Supports images (WebP, JPEG, PNG, GIF), videos (MP4, AVI), and text files with automatic format detection